-See this scar?
-The one on my left wrist?
+See this scar on my left wrist?
 That’s from when my front teeth got knocked out.
 I scraped my wrist when I landed on the pavement.

-And this scar?
-The one on my left knee?
-That’s from when I fell and scraped my knee on gravel when I was a boy.
+And this scar on my left knee?
+That’s from when I fell and scraped my knee on gravel as a boy.
 I had to take the pieces of gravel out of my bleeding wound.

 With these examples, it can seem that I didn’t take good enough care of the left side of my body.
-I notice that those scars and other scars on both sides of my body have faded as I’ve gotten older.
+Those scars and others on both sides of my body have faded as I’ve gotten older.
 To the point where I had to look carefully for them to make sure they were still there.

 What are scars about?
 Our scars tell a story.
 What do your scars say about you?